openstack-archive/nova-powervm/README.rst

 nova.virt.driver.ComputeDriver class.

 The code interacts with PowerVM through the pypowervm library.
 This python binding is a wrapper to the PowerVM REST API.
-All hypervisor operations will interact with the PowerVM REST API via this binding.
-The driver will be maintained to support future revisions of the PowerVM REST API as needed.
+All hypervisor operations interact with the PowerVM REST API via this binding.
+The driver is maintained to support future revisions of the PowerVM REST API as needed.

 For ephemeral disk support, either a Virtual I/O Server hosted local disk or a Shared Storage Pool (a PowerVM clustered file system) is supported.
-For volume attachments, the driver supports Cinder based attachments via protocols supported by the hypervisor (e.g. Fibre Channel).
+For volume attachments, the driver supports Cinder-based attachments via protocols supported by the hypervisor (e.g. Fibre Channel).

 For networking, the networking-powervm project provides a Neutron ML2 Agent.